mogapog/hppy-macros/readme.md

 You can schedule a macro to run at certain days of the weeks, and at certain hours.
 It is an open source project ran by me (the creator) written in bash and python.

 To install it, first download the latest release from [Releases](https://github.com/mogapog/hppy-macros/releases) and unzip it.
-Then open a terminal in the "/hppyactualinstall/" directory inside the unziped file and then type the following commands:
+Then open a terminal in the "/hppyactualinstall/" directory inside the unzipped file and then type the following commands:

 `chmod +x hppy`